 All Devon Local Authority (LA) maintained schools have the same duties with regards to special educational needs and disabilities, and are expected to provide support for children who have additional needs.
 Pupils with Special Educational Needs are supported by the LA to ensure that they make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.

-SENCo is Gill Cooper – available Tuesdays, Wednesdays and Thursdays
+SENCo is Gill Cooper – available Wednesdays, Thursdays and Fridays